watem-sedem/watem-sedem/docs/input.rst

 *****************

 The filename of the tab separated table with upstream segments.
-This table is only mandatory if the :ref:`Model Choice <choicespage>`:
+This table is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`River routing <riverrouting>` is set to 1.
 In the table three columns are present, namely:

 - edge (integer): segment id of the receiving segment